 Alfredo sauce with cream cheese, an easy homemade alfredo sauce recipe that is quick enough for weeknight dinners.
-Learn how to make alfredo sauce with cream cheese with lowfat ingredients and perfect with fettuccine, chicken, shrimp, and more!
+Learn how to make alfredo sauce with cream cheese with low fat ingredients that is perfect with fettuccine, chicken, shrimp, and more!

 (For your shopping convenience, this post contains affiliate links.)

 Quick and easy homemade alfredo sauce with cream cheese recipe for you!
-You may remember my recent homemade alfredo sauce recipe so today I thought I’d change it up a little and try making it with cream cheese.
-It’s delicious, and quick enough for a weeknight dinner!
+You may remember my Homemade Alfredo Sauce recipe that has been super popular.
+I thought I’d change it up a little and try making the sauce with cream cheese.
+This cream cheese alfredo sauce is delicious, ready in just 20 minutes, and quick enough for a weeknight dinner!

 Can you make alfredo sauce with cream cheese?
 YES, you can!

 So apparently, a lot of people love making alfredo sauce with cream cheese.
 I used to make it years ago and for whatever reason, just hadn’t made it in a while so thought I’d give it another try.
 We love all things alfredo even this one-pot Chicken Alfredo Soup, which is another must-try.